 Anyone who knows me knows that I love Disney and movies.
 Disney has put out some amazing movies including The Lion King, The Little Mermaid, Aladdin, and Beauty and the Beast.
 These movies and more have been turned into Broadway musicals.
 Walks of New York teamed up with Disney Theatrical Group to give a behind the scenes tour of Disney on Broadway and access to the New Amsterdam Theater.
+Getting the best shows on broadway is even more fun when you have cheap broadway tickets so you and your family can have the best Broadway experience.

 The tour begins in Times Square with a group of 15 people.
 The tour guide handed out headphones and a radio so that everyone could hear her.
 New York City is very busy and loud so this came in handy.
 The tour guide was an actress on Broadway who was in between shows.
 She was very passionate about theater.
 She was the perfect person to have as a tour guide.